-Myanmar is changing so quickly, in fact, that Lonely Planet's 2011 travel guide is already out of date.
-Prices have changed significantly, transportation routes have altered, new hotels and restaurants have emerged overnight.
+It's important to note that this information is always evolving.
+By the time you read this, you may find that prices have changed significantly, transportation routes have altered, new hotels and restaurants have emerged seemingly overnight.
 I'm happy to share my experiences from our recent trip in hopes that I can help with practical information, as well as inspire others to visit this incredibly special country.

-We arrived at Mandalay airport and found it quiet and well organized.
+When we arrived at Mandalay airport, we found it quiet and well organized.
 A shuttle bus transported us from the airplane to the main airport terminal.
 The customs line went very quickly, with four agents staffing each line - one to take our arrivals card before we reached the counter, one to check it before we reached the counter, and two agents to check our passport and arrivals card once we finally did reach the counter!
 The staff were polite and professional.

 The bathrooms were clean and a friendly attendant showed me how to scoop out soap the texture of play dough from a little cup.
+(And this was awesome, as we normally travel with these nifty soap 'leaves' but didn't have them with us on this trip).
 There was no fee to use the facilities but there was a small plate to leave a tip at your discretion.
 We passed a foreign exchange counter but no other amenities or services.
-(There apparently is a small duty free shop and cafe on the departures side).
+On the departures side, there is a small duty free shop and cafe.
 (Update from readers: There are now ATMs in the arrivals hall - no word on departure hall).

 Time to Hit the Road

-Unfortunately Mandalay airport is 35 kilometers away from the city center, which represents a commute of 45-75 minutes.
+Unfortunately the trip from Mandalay Airport to the city center is 35km, which represents a commute of 45-75 minutes.
 To make your trip go as smoothly as possible, here are your best budget friendly options to get to and from the airport.

 Option #1 - Arrange for private transportation with your hotel.